Consensas/covid/README.md

 ## Data Sources

+We pull data from the Government of Canada and each individual province.
+The URLs are documented in each individual folder.

 ### COVID CSSEGISandData

-This is the primary source of data and should get primary credit.
+This is the primary source of data for "the world" and should get primary credit for that.
 We will pull it daily.

 * https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data